Are energy prices putting your business under pressure?

 Sow what, if anything, is Ofgem planning to do to help the small start-ups that form such a crucial part of the UK economy?

-In short, this means microbusinesses will be given extra protection and rights when it comes to energy supply and switching, measure that will bring the business energy product much closer to the domestic one – for the very smallest start-ups, at least.
+In short, this means microbusinesses now have extra protection and rights when it comes to energy supply and switching, and the business energy product is now much closer to the domestic one – for the very smallest start-ups, at least.